SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 5

-The general structure is *food production systems + ecosystems and soil*. - this phrase covers "positives", phrase 6 covers "negatives".
+The elements of the phrase are: *food production systems + ecosystems and soil*. - this phrase covers "positives" (soil health, diversity, fertility etc.), phrase 6 covers "negatives" (loss, degredation etc.).
 Some terms are already covered in phrase 4 (e.g. reduced tillage)

 ``` Ceylon =
 TS=